mMerlin/esduino/just_connect_wifi_ap/README.md

 ### <a name="link_include_guard">⚓</a> include guard

 An [include guard](https://en.wikipedia.org/wiki/Include_guard) is a safety measure, used to prevent a file from being included in a project build multiple times.
-For the typical usage or include (.h) files, including it once will provide all of the needed information for a single build (compile).
+For the typical usage of include (.h) files, including it once will provide all of the needed information for a single build (compile).
 Additional inclusions can cause problems, due to duplicate names.

 ```c++
 #ifndef UNIQUE_NAME_FILE_H